-Strategies Council Delivery Program Actions Responsible Officer/ Department Measures Actions taken 5.1.1 Implementation of Council's Community Engagement Strategy Use of Engagement Strategy to consult with community GM Reference to Strategy Strategy used when consultation with community required 5.1.2 Youth Sub-Committee - ensure active involvement by the youth of Warren Co-ordinate communication with youth MHD Liaise with schools Ongoing Shire Invite youth as members of Youth Sub Committee MHD Attendance of youth at meetings In conjunction with Interagency
+0 Objective 5.1: A community that partners with Council in decision making Strategies Council Delivery Program Actions Responsible Officer/ Department Measures Actions taken 5 .1.1 Implementation of Council's Community Engagement Strategy Use of Engagement Strategy to consult with community GM Reference to Strategy Strategy used when consultation with community required 5 .1.2 Youth Sub-Committee - ensure active involvement by the youth of Warren Co-ordinate communication with youth MHD Liaise with schools Ongoing Shire Invite youth as members of Youth Sub Committee MHD Attendance of youth at meetings In conjunction with Interagency

-Objectiv ve 5.2: A Council that provides quality service to ratepayers an d residents and delivers cost-effective services to these customers Strategies Council Delivery Program Actions Responsible Officer/ Department Measures Actions taken 5.2.1 Quality customer service focus by Council staff To promote quality customer services with all Council employees.
-ALL Customer satisfaction Community feedback monitored 5.2.2 Timely and accurate reporting for efficient management and accountability Review Council Committees and Administrative support on an annual basis GM Report to Council Reviewed September 2013 To promote timely and quality dissemination of information to the community, as well as internally throughout the Council organisation ALL Review annually E-mail system Weekly column in paper Rate notices Community Notice Board To review business papers to improve information provided to elected members and the public.
-GM Council determination Reviewed September 2013 To ensure compliance with statutory and regulatory requirements for financial reporting and public accountability by the due dates.
+Objective 5.2: A Council that provides quality service to ratepayers and residents and delivers cost-effective services to these customers Strategies Council Delivery Program Actions Responsible Officer/ Department Measures Actions taken 5.2.1 Quality customer service focus by Council staff To promote quality customer services with all Council employees.
+ALL Customer satisfaction Community feedback monitored 5.2.2 Timely and accurate reporting for efficient management and accountability Review Council Committees and Administrative support on an annual basis GM Report to Council Reviewed September 2014 , To promote timely and quality dissemination of information to the community, as well as internally throughout the Council organisation ALL Review annually E-mail system Weekly column in paper Rate notices Community Notice Board To review business papers to improve information provided to elected members and the public.
+GM Council determination Reviewed September 2014 To ensure compliance with statutory and regulatory requirements for financial reporting and public accountability by the due dates.
 MFA Reporting on time to auditors, Ministers and the general public.
 All statutory reporting undertaken by due dates

 Strategies Council Delivery Program Actions Responsible Officer/ Department Measures Actions taken To provide for revenue and expenses in a fair and competent manner with due regard for Council's financial position and public accountability.
 MFA Council's financial reporting analysis Regular reporting to Council 5.2.3 Effective staff training and development processes in place Review staff training and development ALL Adoption of Training Plan for individuals following performance appraisals.
 Ongoing To implement systems for performance management and staff review.
-ALL Review Salary System In progress
+ALL Review Salary System Ongoing